Yoshi8765/GRN_Generate_Run/zack_kateka/playing_game/model_files/what_we_did_round2.md

 x: array([0.01556653, 9.959682  , 0.1056418 , 6.66957033, 0.08160472,
        4.25284957, 0.06687737])

+Preliminary testing of both parameter sets seems to suggest the latter is the better estimate.

 ### Connection Predicting

 First run of interaction estimation trying to predict connections to the orphans gene 2 and gene 7 gave: